 Annual Renewable Term Life Insurance (ART) – Annual renewable term policies provide a fixed amount of insurance with a rate that increases every year.
-These plans are generally really cheap the first 2-3 years.
-However, they are not cost effect over time.
-If your loan is a very short duration you may consider an ART policy but if the loan payoff is longer than 3 years, a level term plan will be more cost effective.
+These plans are generally really cheap for the first 2-3 years.
+However, they are not cost effective over time.
+If your loan is a very short duration you may consider an ART policy, but if the loan payoff is longer than 3 years, a level term plan will be more cost-effective.

-Level Term Life Insurance – Level term life offers a fixed rate for a fixed number of years and is guaranteed not to change during the level term period.
+Level Term Life Insurance – Level term offers a fixed rate for insurance for a fixed number of years and is guaranteed not to change during the level term period.

-With that said, level term plans are the most popular choice for satisfying SBA life insurance requirements for several reasons:
+With that said, level term insurance plans are the most popular choice for satisfying SBA loan insurance requirements for several reasons: